mypiaware/virtual-radar-server-installation/README.md

 This script is a very helpful tool to easily install Virtual Radar Server on Linux.

 Virtual Radar Server (VRS) provides an amazing webpage display of any aircraft detected by an ADS-B receiver.
 This script will help with the installation of VRS to those who are brand new to VRS.
 With just a few keystrokes, VRS may be installed and operating with planes appearing on the VRS webpage.
 This is assuming an ADS-B receiver has already been built and is operating properly.
+(It is possible for VRS to also be installed on a ADS-B receiver device.)

 This script is only intended to get VRS installed, configured and running as quickly as possible for the novice user.
 Many more options are left to the user for further customization of VRS.
 Some research and experimenting is encouraged and expected to enhance and secure VRS.